 Prices: Museum Visits £4.50 per student, staff free.

 Outreach £100.00 per full day, £75.00 per half day.

 Teacher recce visits are warmly recommended.

-Please contact Chris Copson, our Curator and Education Office for more information and to book
+Please contact Chris Copson, our Curator and Education Officer, for more information and to book